 The WVVDE gathers information from exiting students each school year through an Exit Survey.
 The stated purpose of this survey is to help the WVDE improve transition services that prepare students for education or training, work, and living after high school.
-The exit survey is located on the WVDE website at http://wvde.state.wv.us/osp/Transition/surveys.html.
+The exit survey is located on the WVDE website at https://wvde.us/special-education/surveys/.

-Part VII: Present Levels of Academic Achievement and Functional Performance (PLAAFP)
+Part VII: Present Levels of Academic Achievement and Functional Performance (PLEPs)